keu/docs/astro/manage-deployments-as-code.md

 ### Generate a deployment file

-You can generate a deployment file with the current configurations for a Deployment using Astro CLI.
-This deployment file can be then be checked-in to a version control system like GitHub for tracking the changes and can be used as part of the CI/CD process to apply changes to a Deployment.
+You can generate a Deployment file with the current configurations for a Deployment using the Astro CLI.
+This Deployment file can be then be stored in a repository can be used in a CI/CD process to apply changes to a Deployment.
 To generate a deployment file, run the following command:

   ```bash
   astro deployment inspect -n my-deployment-name > my-deployment-file.yaml